Marcin-Kowalczykk/AI_PLAYGROUND/README.md

 - LLM to extract text content from mp3 files
 - LLM to extract text content from PNG files
 - Next, the LLM is used to categorize file names based on their extracted contents according to several criteria
+- You can run scripts by type npm run start:example9 inside backend directory
+- If you use bun you can run scripts by bun example9 inside backend directory
+- You can see steps (console.logs) in backend terminal

 ### EXAMPLE10